-Title of Each Class of Securities to be Registered (1) Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee (1) Common stock underlying warrants 1,113,128 (2) \$3.28 (3) \$3,651,060 \$143 (4)
+Title of Each Class of Securities to be Registered (1) Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee (1) Common stock underlying warrants 6,231,923 (2) \$3.28 (3) \$20,440,707 \$803 (4)

-- (1) The registrant's predecessor company, pSivida Limited, registered 105,826,680 ordinary shares under a registration statement on Form F-3, Registration No. 333-141083, in connection with which it paid an aggregate registration fee of \$603.
-The common stock equivalent of 61,301,580 of the ordinary shares registered under such registration statement are not being registered hereunder because the notes issued to the selling security holders that were convertible into American Depositary Shares were converted by the holder and/or redeemed in full by pSivida Limited. - (2) In accordance with Rule 416(a), the registrant is also registering hereunder an indeterminate number of shares of common stock that may be issued and resold to prevent dilution resulting from stock splits, stock dividends or similar transactions. - (3) Estimated solely for the purpose of computing the amount of the registration fee and computed pursuant to Rule 457(c) under the Securities Act of 1933, as amended, based upon the average of the high and low prices of the registrant's common stock on June 18, 2008 as reported on the NASDAQ Global Market. - (4) Previously paid by pSivida Limited.
+- (1) The registrant's predecessor company, pSivida Limited, registered 127,371,390 ordinary shares under a registration statement on Form F-3, Registration No. 333-132777, in connection with which it paid an aggregate registration fee of \$5,384 and 241,037,510 ordinary shares under a registration statement on Form F-3, Registration No. 333-143225, in connection with which it paid an aggregate registration fee of \$5,161.
+The common stock equivalent of 119,131,990 of the ordinary shares registered under the registration statement on Form F-3, Registration No. 333-132777, are not being registered hereunder because the selling security holder previously converted a portion the note convertible into American Depositary Shares representing ordinary shares and pSivida Limited redeemed the remainder of such note. - (2) In accordance with Rule 416(a), the registrant is also registering hereunder an indeterminate number of shares of common stock that may be issued and resold to prevent dilution resulting from stock splits, stock dividends or similar transactions. - (3) Estimated solely for the purpose of computing the amount of the registration fee and computed pursuant to Rule 457(c) under the Securities Act of 1933, as amended, based upon the average of the high and low prices of the registrant's common stock on June 18, 2008 as reported on the NASDAQ Global Market. - (4) Previously paid by pSivida Limited.
 See note 1.